NethServer/docs/administrator-manual/en/accounts.rst

 See :ref:`admin-account-section` section for more details about default administrative user and group.

-.. warning: The |product| OpenLDAP account provider does not fully support the
+.. warning:: The |product| OpenLDAP account provider does not fully support the
              user password expiration.
 Refer to :ref:`effects-of-expired-password`
              for more information

 .. _ad-local-accounts-provider-section: